CrayLabs/ml_lib_builder/README.md

 make torch
 ```

-This will result in a zipped
+This will result in a zipped tarfile torc